Fixtures and kick-off times for matchday 13

 Matchday 13 of the 2018 FIFA World Cup will produce a lot of thrills

-Denmark need to avoid a defeat against France to book their place in the knockout stage, while Peru who are on their way out of the tournament will play for pride when they take on Australia who need a win expecting Denmark slip against France.
+Denmark need to avoid a defeat against France to book their place in the knockout stage, while Peru who are on their way out of the tournament will play for pride when they take on Australia who need a win expecting Denmark slip against France to progress.

 Both games will be played at 2:00pm Ghanaian time, 3:00pm in Nigeria and 5:00pm in Kenya, Uganda, Tanzania and Ethiopia.